AccelerateNetworks/PagingServer/README.rst

     Easy, but there's almost always a better way, that makes packaging system aware of (and hence capable of managing) the installed files.

-  Install python pjsua bindings (should be done root or via sudo):
+  Install python pjsua bindings (should be done as root or via sudo):

   * On Debian/Ubuntu (or similar distros)::